Dhruvil05Patel/NewsXpress/Docs/AGILE (SCRUM) Model/C_Elicitation_Techniques.md

 ### User Authentication

-- **Interviews:** This is the most effective way to understand user preferences for login methods (e.g., social login, email/password, biometric) and security concerns.
-You can ask direct questions about their experiences with authentication on other apps.
 - **Questionnaires:** Use a survey to gather data on a large scale.
 You can ask closed-ended questions like "Do you prefer a password-based or social media-based login?" to quickly gather quantitative data from many potential users.
 - **Prototyping:** Create mock-ups of the sign-up and login screens to get immediate feedback from users on the design and flow.
 This helps you see if the process is intuitive and user-friendly.

 ### Personalized News Feed

 - **Ethnography:** Define scenarios for how users interact with the feed.
 For example, a scenario could be "User scrolls through the feed and clicks on a post about technology".
 This helps you model how the AI will track user behavior and update the feed.
 - **Brainstorming:** Engage a diverse group of stakeholders, including domain experts and data scientists, in a brainstorming session to generate ideas for new algorithms or features for personalization.
+- **Prototyping:** We will use different ML models to find the best and most accurate model for our personalization feature.
+-  **Questionnaires:** Use questionnaires to ask how well the personalized feed is working.
+Users can rate it to provide measurable feedback.

 ### Multi-Source Aggregation

 - **Studying Documentation:** Analyze existing news APIs and documentation from various publishers.
 This technique helps you understand the technical requirements for integrating data from different sources, including data formats in JSON.
+- **Prototyping:** We can use multiple source aggregation for different APIs and also test via web scraping.

 ### AI-Generated Summaries